Debt Service Coverage Ratio

 Any ratio value at, or just above, 1 should therefore be viewed with caution, since the slightest reduction in earnings could cause a business to become financially overextended.

-When a company’s debt service coverage ratio is below 1, it’s best regarded as an all-out sign of looming financial difficulty.
+When a company’s debt service ratio is below 1, it’s best regarded as an all-out sign of looming financial difficulty.

 Some lending institutions will even go so far as to stipulate that a business must maintain a minimum coverage ratio, in an attempt to keep it from defaulting on its loan payments.

-Because the debt service coverage ratio measures a company’s ability to sustain its current level of debt, the higher the ratio value is, the better its debt servicing position.
+Because the debt service ratio measures a company’s ability to sustain its current level of debt, the higher the ratio value is, the better its debt servicing position.

 A higher coverage ratio not only indicates a more positive cash flow, it also means a business is more likely to pay down its debts in a timely fashion, since more of its profits from income are available to put toward loan payments.

-The biggest drawback of using the debt service coverage ratio to measure a company’s ability to service its current debt load is the fact that it only takes historical earnings into account.
+The biggest drawback of using the debt service ratio to measure a company’s ability to service its current debt load is the fact that it only takes historical earnings into account.

 A business that’s growing quickly can reasonably be expected to increase its income level over the short term, and so improve its debt-paying ability at the same time.